Escaping the Dumb Zone with RLMs

 ?- findall(Line, (chunk(N, Line), N > 100, N < 200), Slice).

 Declarative, constrained by design, no side effects.
-The model would describe what to find, not how to find it.
+The model describes what to find, not how to find it.